ndsizeif/alas/docs/README.md

 </details>

-Alacritty's migration tool will not automatically handle duplicate colorscheme table names.
+Alacritty's migration tool will not automatically handle duplicate color scheme table names.
-This can occur if a file, or multiple files have the same colorscheme, or at least the same colorscheme name string when converted to `toml`.
+This can occur if a file, or multiple files have the same color scheme, or at least the same color scheme name string when converted to `toml`.

 <details>
     <summary>file tree</summary>
+<br><br>

 My `$HOME/.config/alacritty/`.
 I have two `toml` files that contain color schemes `custom.toml` for those I create and `internet.toml` for others that I